-Prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-(New 05/99.)
+Revised and pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 11/15.
+Originally prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.New 05/99.

 Fire blight is one of the most devastating and difficult-to-control diseases of many fruit trees including apple and pear, and other rosaceous ornamental plants.
 Caused by a bacterium (Erwinia amylovora), it can spread rapidly, killing individual apple and pear trees when conditions are right for disease development and susceptible root stocks are used.

 The first symptoms of fire blight occur in early spring, when temperatures are above 60 °F and the weather is rainy or humid.
 Infected flowers turn black and die.
 The disease moves down the branch, resulting in death of young twigs, which blacken and curl over, giving the appearance of a "shepherd’s crook."
 Leaves on affected branches wilt, blacken and remain attached to the plant, giving it a fire-scorched appearance.
 Slightly sunken areas, called cankers, appear on branches and the main stem.
 Many parts of the plant can be affected including blossoms, stems, leaves and fruit.
-During wet weather you may notice a milky-like, sticky liquid oozing from infected plant parts.
+During wet spring weather you may notice a milky-like, sticky liquid oozing from infected plant parts.
 Insects and rain can spread the disease.

-In the home orchard, fire blight can be very destructive to apple and pear trees.
+In the home garden, fire blight can be very destructive to apple and pear trees.
 Pear trees are particularly susceptible.
 Some ornamental pear trees, such as ‘Bradford,’ are considered resistant to the disease but can become infected when conditions are favorable for disease development.
 Certain plants in the rose family (Rosaceae), including many ornamental plants, can be affected by fire blight.
 Some of these include crabapple, pyracantha, cotoneaster, hawthorn, photinia, quince, mountain ash, loquat and spirea.

 There is no cure for fire blight, making disease prevention extremely important.
 Controls for fire blight include selecting tolerant varieties; using recommended cultural practices and sanitation measures; and applying insecticides and bactericides.
 Although these methods are not 100 percent effective, they help reduce disease severity.

 Insecticides & Bactericides: Bacteria enter the plant through blossoms, fresh wounds or natural openings.
 The disease is spread by rain and insects attracted to the bacterial ooze, such as bees, ants, flies, aphids and beetles.
 These insects inadvertently carry the bacteria to opening blossoms.
 Control of insects can reduce the spread of bacteria and the occurrence of infections.
-During bloom, bees can carry the fire blight bacteria during pollination.
-Do not use insecticides during bloom.
+During bloom, honey bees can carry the fire blight bacteria during pollination.
+However, do not use insecticides during bloom.

 NOTE: Control of diseases and insects on large trees is usually not feasible, since adequate coverage of the foliage with a pesticide cannot be achieved.